 Attendance

-We are committed to meeting our obligation with regards to school attendance through our whole-school culture and ethos that values good attendance, including:
+We are committed to meeting our obligations with regards to school attendance, including those laid out in the Department for Education’s (DfE’s) statutory guidance on working together to improve school attendance, through our whole-school culture and ethos that values good attendance, including:

 Reducing absence, including persistent and severe absence